amedinae/GobbletsCpp/README.md

-Because I use `windows.h` this program only works on windows and generating an executable in Qt creator may give problems.
+Due to the fact that I use `windows.h` this program only works on windows and generating an executable in Qt creator may give problems.
 You can easily compile using g++:
 ```
 g++ -o Gobblets *.cpp
 ```